daniel and mervi.

-Daniel Warner is co-principal at Pakaste Warner Design and an assistant professor at KSU, where his creative research involves client-based projects and self-initiated design research in service to commerce, culture, and the social good.
-Current areas of focus include collaborative image-novels, editorial illustrations and short animations, and experimental typography, where his projects are often inspired by themes and ideas surrounding the evolution of biotechnology.
+Daniel Warner is co-principal at Pakaste Warner Design and an associate professor at KSU, where his creative research involves client-based projects and self-initiated design research in service to commerce, culture, and the social good.
+Current areas of focus include visual identity and editorial work (collaborative image-novels, visual metaphor in storytelling and animation) and experimental typography.

-His individual and collaborative projects at Pakaste Warner have earned recognition through a number of design awards, exhibition in shows and biennials in the U.S. and abroad, and publication in industry venues such as Communication Arts, Graphis, Print, Creative Quarterly, Brand New, Slanted, GD USA, and numerous books.
-His motion work and posters reside in several permanent collections, and have been exhibited in film festivals, museums, galleries, and design biennials in France, Poland, Bolivia, Russia, the U.S., China, and other countries.
+His individual and collaborative projects at Pakaste Warner have earned recognition through a number of design awards, exhibition in shows and biennials in the U.S. and abroad, and publication in industry venues such as Communication Arts, Graphis, Print, and so on, along with numerous books.
+His motion work and posters reside in several permanent collections & museums, and have been exhibited in over 60 film festivals, museums, galleries, and design biennials around the world.
 Among his professional accolades are the Communication Arts Award of Excellence and Graphis Gold.